SpektacleFR/Libertatem-Browser/README.md

 # Known Bugs
 Some HTML5 Code doesn't show properly on certain webpages.
 You can't press escape to get out of fullscreen.
+The browser doesn't work correctly on Fedora 35.

 # Changelog #